Horham: Wartime

-Just to the north of the village are the remains of a World War II airfield, RAF Horham, used by the U.S. Eighth Air Force, 323d Bomb Group flying the Martin B-26 Marauder, and later by the 95th Bomb Group flying the Boeing B-17 Flying Fortress.
+Just to the north of the village are the remains of a World War II airfield, RAF Horham (Station 119), used by the U.S. Eighth Air Force, 323d Bomb Group flying the Martin B-26 Marauder, and later by the 95th Bomb Group flying the Boeing B-17 Flying Fortress.
 A portion of the runway is still visible.
 The Red Feather Club has been restored and a World War II museum is in the same building.
 There is also another museum which was formerly the airfield's hospital.

 The village still maintains close bonds with veterans and families of the 95th Bomb Group community in the United States.
 The village has paid host to these families in numerous reunions, most notably in 1981, 1989, 1992, 2005 and 2009.
 June 2013 saw the village celebrate the 70th anniversary of the 95th Bomb Group's arrival.